 The cost of living in Tokyo can be as high as its skyscrapers, which is often a major concern for expats moving to the city.
 That being said, with the lucrative salaries offered in Tokyo, it is still possible to build a comfortable life here.
-We recommend negotiating your relocation package with factors like housing and education costs in mind when moving to Tokyo for work.
+We recommend negotiating your relocation package with factors such as housing and education costs in mind when moving to Tokyo for work.

 Cost of accommodation in Tokyo